Shopify/flash-list/README.md

 };
 ```

 See [full usage documentation](https://shopify.github.io/flash-list/docs/usage) to know better how to use FlashList.
+Also, read our [cheat sheet](https://shopify.github.io/flash-list/docs/cheat-sheet) to avoid common pitfalls.

 ## App / Playground